 At The Henry Beaufort School we place an importance on preparing our young people for the challenges they will face in Higher Education and beyond.
 In order to do this, we are working on a new initiative to bring the STEM subjects together and work collaboratively to ensure that our students are able to see the links between these different subject areas.

 STEM is an acronym for Science, Technology, Engineering and Maths.
-Working closely with Winchester Science Centre and a global company, our vision is to expose our students to the type of challenges that they may experience in their future careers.
+Working closely with local companies who can provide STEM opportunities, our vision is to expose our students to the type of challenges that they may experience in their future careers.